random-projections/carnatic_db_viz/README.md

 - Add notes about specific aspects of compositions
 - Keep track of raaga and taal information
 - Document sources of compositions
+- Quickly find songs by raaga using the GUI browser

 ## Data Storage